DeepDoge/knochi/README.md

 **UPDATE:** Rewrite in progress... 🚧 <br>
-Uhh, so well, I need to make this a nostr first app now.
+Uhh, so well, I need to make this a nostr first app now.<br>
 But yeah I don't have time, and there are other projects that i wanna do more than this first.

 # Knochi